BIGJRA/BIGJRA.github.io/rejuv.md

 the path.

 Choose whether to follow Giratina, then fight the grunts.
-The outcome doesn’t matter here, but it’s winnable if you can get lucky with an Ancient Power boost or Braixen living to put Muk to sleep.
+The outcome doesn't matter here, but it's winnable if you can get lucky with an Ancient Power boost or Braixen living to put Muk to sleep.

 Anyways, after the battle, the scenes will finish playing out… Dark.

 ## Sashila Village 2nd Visit

-As soon as you regain control, let’s continue the story.
+As soon as you regain control, let's continue the story.

-If you’re on the Bladestar kidnap route, head to talk to Alexandra at the very top of the village.
+If you're on the Bladestar kidnap route, head to talk to Alexandra at the very top of the village.

 Relationship Point Choices: